New Leadership Delivering Results for Our Community

 Secured $1million dollars to help support building Caddo Common Park.

-Establishing the Parish's Safe Summer Fund which has increased the number of youth employed during the summer.
+Establishing the Parish's Safe Summer Fund which has increased the number of youth employed during the summer and summer recreational activities.

-Jackson also works full time as the Community and Business Development manager for David Raines Community Health System.
+Jackson has extensive private sector work experience in healthcare and housing.
+In 2020 he was recommended by Senator Greg Tarver and appointed to by Governor John Bel Edwards to represent Louisiana's 4th Congressional District on the Louisiana Housing Corporation.
 Jackson lives, leads, and serves by the motto, “he, who is greatest among you, shall be a servant” his ultimate goal in life is to leave a legacy of selfless service to others.